wobcom/wanda/README.md

 ## Architecture

 The tooling connects to the [Peering-Manager](https://peering-manager.net/) API to fetch BGP sessions.
-Then it generates filters for those sessions using the tool bgpq4 that fetches data from an IRR server as data source.
+Then it generates filters for those sessions using the IRRD GraphQL API.

 We're not only using this to manage peering sessions, but *all* eBGP sessions, so transit and downstream as well.